 Avalon home prices are not only among the most expensive in California, but Avalon real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Avalon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Avalon is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Avalon who work in food service (22.27%), maintenance occupations (16.24%), and sales jobs (15.21%).
+Avalon is a decidedly white-collar city, with fully 85.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Avalon is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Avalon who work in food service (22.82%), sales jobs (15.77%), and maintenance occupations (12.83%).

 Avalon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Avalon in 2010 was $28,545, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,180 for a family of four.
+The per capita income in Avalon in 2010 was $31,527, which is upper middle income relative to California and the nation.
+This equates to an annual income of $126,108 for a family of four.
 However, Avalon contains both very wealthy and poor people as well.

-Avalon is a somewhat ethnically-diverse city.
+Avalon is an extremely ethnically-diverse city.
 The people who call Avalon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Avalon residents report their race to be White, followed by Black or African-American.
-Avalon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 72.21% of the city’s residents.
-Important ancestries of people in Avalon include English, German, Italian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Avalon, accounting for 69.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Avalon residents report their race to be White, followed by Native American.
+Important ancestries of people in Avalon include Irish, English, Italian, and European.

 The most common language spoken in Avalon is Spanish.
 Other important languages spoken here include English and Scandinavian languages.